yujeanshin/git-workshop-F23-S24/squash.md

 Hi, my name is Jayden.
+I am a CS student at Harvard studying Computer Science.